SEE OUR BOB AND ALMEADY CHISUM JONES EXHIBIT BY CLICKING ‘EXHIBITS’ ON THE HOME PAGE. SEE JONES PHOTOS IN OUR PHOTO GALLERY, YEARS 1860 TO 1970

 BOB PASSES AWAY

 Bob died on Christmas Day 1936.
-About 500 people, both black and white, attended his funeral.
-He was buried in the “colored” section of Medlin Cemetery.
+About 500 people, both Black and white, attended his funeral.
+He was buried in the “colored” section of Medlin Cemetery, in a section the Medlins had set aside for his family years before.
 See his obituary at the end of this page.

 JONES LAND UNDER WATER